BennyEisner/test-results/memory-bank/activeContext.md

 # Active Context

-## Current Focus: Resolving OAuth2 Authentication Issue
+## Current Focus: Resolving GitHub OAuth2 Authentication

-Our immediate priority is to resolve a persistent OAuth2 authentication issue where the system returns a "you must select a provider" error.
-This problem appears to stem from a failure to properly manage the Goth session during the authentication flow.
+The primary focus has been on debugging and resolving a series of issues that prevented the GitHub OAuth2 authentication from functioning correctly.
+The work involved a multi-step diagnostic process to identify and fix several distinct problems in the authentication flow.

-## Summary of the Problem
+## Summary of Fixes

-When a user attempts to log in with GitHub, the backend returns a 400 Bad Request with the error "you must select a provider."
-This indicates that the session is not being correctly stored or retrieved during the OAuth2 callback.
-The core of the issue is that the Goth session, which should contain the provider information, is empty when the callback is handled.

-## Solutions Attempted

-We have tried several solutions, each of which has led to a circular problem:

-1.  **Initial Approach**: The initial implementation had the `BeginOAuth2Auth` function in the service layer, but it did not have access to the HTTP request/response objects needed to store the session.
-This led to the "you must select a provider" error.

-2.  **Moving Logic to HTTP Handler**: To address the session storage issue, we moved the Goth session handling to the HTTP layer.
-The `BeginOAuth2Auth` handler was updated to call `gothic.BeginAuthHandler` directly, which should have stored the session.
-However, this resulted in the same error, suggesting that the session was still not being properly stored.

-3.  **Manual URL Path Manipulation**: We then tried to manually set the URL path for Goth in both the `BeginOAuth2Auth` and `OAuth2Callback` handlers.
-This was an attempt to ensure that Goth could correctly identify the provider from the URL.
-This also failed to resolve the issue.

-4.  **Goth Initialization**: We ensured that the Goth providers were properly initialized in `main.go` and that the necessary environment variables were set in `.env.example`.
-This did not resolve the issue.

-5.  **Routing Adjustments**: We removed the `http.StripPrefix` from the auth routes in `container.go` and updated the route paths to include the `/auth` prefix.
-This was done to ensure the provider name was correctly passed to the handler.
-This also did not resolve the issue.
+The authentication system was plagued by several issues that were resolved sequentially:

+1.  **Session Management Conflict**: The initial "you must select a provider" error was caused by a conflicting Goth initialization.
+The `main.go` file correctly configured a `CookieStore`, but this was being overwritten in `container.go` by a misconfigured `FilesystemStore`.
+The fix involved centralizing all Goth and session store configuration into `main.go` and removing the conflicting code from `container.go`.

+2.  **Provider Name Extraction**: After fixing the session, a new issue arose where the provider name was not being correctly extracted from the request URL.
+This was resolved by implementing a custom `gothic.GetProviderName` function in `main.go` that manually and reliably parses the provider from the URL path.

+3.  **Incorrect Client Credentials**: The final and most critical issue was an `incorrect_client_credentials` error from the GitHub API.
+Through diagnostic logging, it was discovered that the application was using the wrong environment variable names for the GitHub credentials.
+    - The code was looking for `GITHUB_KEY` and `GITHUB_SECRET`.
+    - The correct variables, as defined in the user's `.env` file, were `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`.

+4.  **Final Correction**: The code in `main.go` was updated to load the correct `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` environment variables.
+The `.env.example` file was also updated to reflect this change, ensuring future consistency.

 ## Next Steps

-The current approach has not been successful, and we are stuck in a loop.
-The next steps are to:

-1.  **Re-evaluate the Goth Integration**: We need to take a step back and re-evaluate how Goth is integrated into the application.
-This includes reviewing the Goth documentation and examples to ensure that we are using it correctly.

-2.  **Simplify the Authentication Flow**: We should try to simplify the authentication flow to its most basic form to isolate the problem.
-This might involve creating a minimal test case that only includes the Goth integration.

-3.  **Update Memory Bank**: We will update the `progress.md` file to reflect the current status of the authentication issue and the solutions we have tried.
+With the authentication code now fully corrected, the immediate next steps are:
+1.  **User Configuration**: The user must ensure their local `.env` file is correctly populated with the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` values from their GitHub OAuth application.
+2.  **Verification**: Restart the Docker containers and perform an end-to-end test of the login flow to confirm that authentication is now working as expected.
+3.  **Future Work**: Once authentication is verified, development can proceed with other planned features, such as implementing user roles and improving error handling.